Johnny Rockets

 The Johnny Rockets Group Inc., commonly known simply as Johnny Rockets, is an American restaurant franchise whose themed decor is based upon 1950s diner-style restaurants.
 As of April 2024, the company operates 90 locations in Arizona, California, Connecticut, Washington, D.C., Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia, and Washington.
-Décor includes Coca-Cola advertising, featuring nearly life-size cardboard illustrations of women in World War II armed services uniforms (Women Airforce Service Pilots), individual jukebox stations, chrome accents and red vinyl seats.
+Décor includes Coca-Cola advertising, featuring nearly life-sized cardboard illustrations of women in World War II armed services uniforms (Women Airforce Service Pilots), individual jukebox stations, chrome accents, and red vinyl seats.

-The menu, presentation, counter seating and grilling area are based on an original restaurant from 1947 (still operating today), The Apple Pan in West Los Angeles.
-Hamburgers are grilled-to-order in full view of the customers and are served wrapped in paper in metal baskets.
+The menu, presentation, counter seating, and grilling area are based on an original restaurant from 1947, The Apple Pan in West Los Angeles.
+The Apple Pan still operates to this day.
+Hamburgers are grilled to order in full view of the customers and are served wrapped in paper in metal baskets.
 One location in Hawaii is called "Rock 'n Fun" and also has an arcade.